#1

 I've heard of 303 stainless having issues before.
 When I heard that several years ago, I just started taking my stainless razors apart after every shave and removing the blade to let them dry completely.
 Haven't seen an issue.

-CK89, keto and ALI like this post
+CK89, ALI and keto like this post

 #3